-In this EBM Focus article, the DynaMed team answers ten frequently asked questions about coronavirus disease 2019 (COVID-19).
+In this EBM Focus article, the DynaMed editorial team answers ten frequently asked questions about coronavirus disease 2019 (COVID-19).
 EBM Focus articles provide concise summaries of clinical research most likely to inform clinical practice.

 The COVID-19 pandemic is an evolving situation with rapidly changing information.
 The answers to these questions are accurate as of April 30, 2020.

 1. Once a person has recovered from COVID-19, can they get it again?

 While it’s clear that patients infected with COVID-19 develop antibodies to the virus, it remains unclear how long the protection lasts.
 Very early research in macaque monkeys has shown short-term immunity in primates, but this data has not been peer-reviewed yet.
 Looking at data from survivors of epidemics like SARS (case fatality 11%, 2002) and MERS (case fatality 39%, 2012) may help us develop a vaccine.
 Coronaviruses are RNA viruses that mutate rapidly, raising concern that immunity may be temporary (this is the reason why we need yearly flu vaccines).